SDFIdk/ML_Bonsai/README.md

 - A osgeo/gdal installation or QGIS installation with OSGeo4W shell
 - A machine with GPU 1080 GTX or better

+### Before running
+## OBS!
+For the below!
+Remember to create new folders, lists and filenames, so you dont overwrite existing one that could be usefull to recreate older project runs.
+Or just for inspiration or comparisons.
+- Every year, when new data (orthophotos & GeoDK vectorlayers) is available, GeoDK vectors and training data needs to be updated:
+	- relevant vectorlayers (buildings, coast, fields, lakes, water) should be updated if changes have ocured.
+Get from GeoDK database or lbst homepage in regards to field data.
+Place in project (Bonsai2022FraAsk) "dk_vector" folder.
+	- create new training data from new orthophotos:
+		- In the project folder "scripts" there is a "findTrainingImage" jupyter notebook that allows you to get current images over certain choosen areas of interes and copy them from the NAS to your local project (train->trainimages).
+Run notebook to copy images, then make a vrt of these images.
+		- In the folder "train" there is a geopackage file with at bunch (9643) of points randomly selected over certain areas of DK.
+Input file into QGIS along with the vrt-file made in the previous step.
+		- In QGIS run the "udtræk rasterværdier til punkter" tool from the procesing toolbox.
+This adds the RGBI values to the geopackage point file.
+		- copy these values to at txt file (EX: copy from QGIS-attribute-table to excel then copy only the "cid" and "RGBI" values to txt).
+This will now be the new training data.
+(EX: all_train_F19.txt for 2019 data)

 ### Usage
 1. Setting up enviroment
  	- Run a mamba prompt using the "job" enviroment.
 Navigate to folder containing jupyter notebooks (EX: E:\Bonsai2022FraAsk\scripts) and write [>>>jupyter notebook ] in prompt to start jupyter notebooks.